A current employee explains the job content and rewards of SaaS customer support

 Let me continue

-Customer support involves accepting inquiries about service implementation and any questions or bugs that arise after implementation via phone, chat, email, etc., and assisting users in resolving their problems by suggesting ways to use the service and explaining any unclear points.
+Customer supportinvolves receiving inquiries about service implementation, questions after implementation, and bug reports via phone, chat, email, etc., and assisting users in resolving their problems by offering suggestions on how to use the service and explaining any unclear points.

 (It may also be called customer success or inquiry handling.)